Judy Baker: Early life and education

-Judy Baker was born in Columbia, Missouri to elementary school teacher Beverly (Briggs) Wall and physician Dr. Norman Wall.
+Judy Baker was born in Columbia, Missouri to elementary school teacher Beverly (Briggs) Wall and physician Norman Wall.
 Her father was a military doctor, which prompted several moves for the family during her youth.
 Baker graduated in 1978 from Western Branch High School in Chesapeake, Virginia.
-She went on to obtain a B.S. in Educational Psychology from the University of Missouri in 1981, a M.A. in Divinity from the Southern Baptist Theological Seminary in 1986, and a M.A. in Health Administration from the University of Missouri in 2002.
+She went on to obtain a B.S. in Educational Psychology from University of Missouri in 1981, a M.A. in Divinity from Southern Baptist Theological Seminary in 1986, and a M.A. in Health Administration from the University of Missouri in 2002.
 Prior to entering politics Baker worked a variety of jobs in the healthcare management field until starting her own consulting firm, Cura Advantage.
-Baker has served as an adjunct professor at Columbia College, the University of Missouri, Washington University in St. Louis, and New York University.
+Baker has been an adjunct professor at Columbia College, the University of Missouri, Washington University in St. Louis, and New York University.

 Personal life

-She resides in Columbia with her husband, Dr. John Baker, a Baptist minister, and three children.
+She resides in Columbia with her husband, John Baker, a Baptist minister, and three children.